chiwoojo/chiwoojo.github.com/_posts/2015-12-20-beginner-guide-javascript-classes.md

 published: true
 ---

----
-layout: post
----

-So what are Classes in JavaScript?
+## So what are Classes in JavaScript?
 And why do we have them?
 What is their usage?

 First, a prerequisite for understanding this blog post is a knowledge of how Objects in JavaScript works.
 I will spend a paragraph for anyone who doesn’t know.